 The Youth Emergency Shelter – Scott Donovan

-I have chosen to support the Youth Emergency Shelter (YES) is a youth and family emergency shelter in Peterborough.
-They provide basic but essential supports for individuals and families in crisis.
-They also provide transitional supports for youth to lead full and positive lives.
+Peterborough’s Youth Emergency Shelter (YES) is a youth and family emergency shelter and is my community-based organization of choice.
+They provide basic but essential supports for young individuals and families in crisis, namely housing and counselling.
 I believe every young person should be given the opportunity to be their best self.
-YES serves roughly 250 new individuals every year, and donation provides much-needed stability for these youth.
+YES provides transitional supports for youth to bridge into full and positive lives.
+YES relies on the generosity of people and organizations from Peterborough and area to continue to bring much-needed stability to the lives of youth at risk.

 The Canadian Cancer Society – Scott Patterson

 I choose to support the Canadian Cancer Society because they are committed to finding a cure in by means of their research as well as supporting individuals affected by the disease.
 The likeliness is that we have all have known someone diagnosed with cancer.
 I personally have lost close family and friends to the disease.
 There are many cancers and it is encouraging that some progress has been made in research by making some cancers treatable.
 Thus reducing fatalities as a result.
 I take every opportunity to donate and engage in fundraising events in support of the Canadian Cancer Society.